ETMORTY/startup/notes.md

   - * No quick response
 10. Server Side Request Forgery
   - * Data given by customer is a url (no sanitization)

+Attempting to break your code or website is a good way to understand and prepare for attacks from others.